Pulp Magazines

 Detective Pulp Magazines

 Detective pulp magazines were popular in the 1920s and 1930s.
-These publications featured detectives and crime stories, from the hardboiled to amateur.
+These publications featured detectives and crime stories, often from the hardboiled authors.

 Science Fiction Pulp Magazines